From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Yukawa--SYK and SYK as Limiting Models

 The scalar bosonic fields $\phi_k$ have a bare mass $\omega_0$, with conjugate momenta $\pi_k$, and $c_i$ ($c_i^\dagger$) are annihilation (creation) operators for spinless fermions in mode $i$.
 The fermionic chemical potential $\mu$ can be set to zero as we work in the fixed sector of half-filling.
 For each $i,j$, and $k$, the couplings $g_{ij,k}$ are independent random numbers drawn from the Gaussian unitary ensemble (GUE) with zero mean and variance $\overline{|g_{ij,k}|^2}=g^2$.
 One of the main challenges in numerically studying the YSYK model is the presence of bosonic fields, which renders the Hilbert space infinite-dimensional.
 To make the problem tractable, we impose an occupancy cutoff $N_b$ for each oscillator.
 The Hamiltonian expressed in terms of standard creation and annihilation operators reads

 This spinless YSYK model has two competing energy scales: the bare boson frequency $\omega_0$ and the disorder scale set by $g$.

-In Sec.~\ref{Sec:Results}, we explore the resulting regimes by tuning the dimensionless ratio $\omega_0/g^{2/3}$, which interpolates between an SYK$_2$-like regime for $\omega_0/g^{2/3}\!\ll\!1$ and an SYK$_4$-like regime for $\omega_0/g^{2/3}\!\gg\!1$.
+In Sec.~\ref{Sec:Results}, we explore the regimes resulting from tuning the dimensionless ratio $\omega_0/g^{2/3}$.
+As we show qualitatively and quantitatively, tuning this control parameter interpolates between an SYK$_2$-like regime for $\omega_0/g^{2/3}\!\ll\!1$ and an SYK$_4$-like regime for $\omega_0/g^{2/3}\!\gg\!1$.
 Before introducing the employed chaos markers in Sec.~\ref{sec:markers}, we briefly review the complex SYK$_q$ model.